information-token/ve-dao-governance/governance-template.md

 All set!
 Last step is to ping a veDAO Team Member in Discord so we can publicize your work

 #### **Stage 3: Vote on Snapshot**
-If the Discourse poll passes, the VIP editor will step in to formalize the VIP.
+If the Discourse poll passes, the proposer should post the proposal on Snapshot, or contact a team member to do so on their behalf, in the correct format.
 The voting process comprises:

-Creating a vote on Snapshot (by VIP editor)
+Creating a vote on Snapshot (by user, sponsor or team member)
 Creating a specific discussion channel on Discord (veDAO mod)
 Announcing the vote on all socials (veDAO team)
 Voting period (currently 24 hours)

 #### **Stage 4: Execution**
-A veDAO Team Member or VIP editor will coordinate with the [community multisig] to execute the proposed change.
+The proposer, via veDAO Team Members, will coordinate with the [community multisig] to execute the proposed change.

 ### GOVERNANCE ROLES

 The stakeholders for the governance process can be both internal and external.
 Various governance roles exist to ensure the stakeholders engage in delivering the type of value desired or expected.
 The key roles and responsibilities of veDAO governance are:
-VIP Editor
-Broadly, the VIP editor’s powers and responsibilities are:
-Checks the incoming proposals for quality
-Check language and grammar, and other editorial aspects Work with the VIP authors for revision, where required Create vote on Snapshot
-The editors don’t pass on judgement on VIPs, rather act as an administrative check-and-balance role.
-Who: The current editors are ….

 VeDAO Team Members
 Team member powers and responsibilities: